GL-Li/police_shooting/README.md

 ## Introduction
 Black people are more than twice as likely to be shot and killed by police officers as non-black people.
 In the two an half years from January 2015 to June 2017, 2452 people were fatally shot by on-duty police officers, as recorded in the Washington Post police shooting database.
 Among those killed whose races are known, 26.3% are black people, while black people are only [13.3% of the total population](https://www.census.gov/quickfacts/), that is, black people are 2.33 times as likely to be killed as non-black people.

 Racism has been blamed for this disparity and it is not without reason.
 After years of fighting for equality, explicit racism has been much eliminated from written laws and policies.
 It is, however, still wide spread in people's minds as prejudice.
 In addition, implicit racism is still exists in the practices of organizations and institutions.
-Racism increases the likelihood of black people being shot by police officers.
+Racism increases the likelihood of black people being shot by police officers in two ways.
 First, it causes bias among individual police officers, which makes them more likely to shoot at black people when facing the same level of threat.
 Second, it leads to more police interactions with black people.
 For example, racism is behind systemic police practices such as car stop that single out black people; racism is also behind social issues including urban poverty that leads to higher crime rate among black people.

 The question is how to prove that racism is the major cause of the disparity in police shooting.
 This is not a question to be answered lightly.
 Instead we examine a more specific hypothesis derived from the question: if racism does play a major role, we would expect smaller disparity in blue states than in red states, as black people are believed to face less discrimination in blue states.
 The Washington Post police shooting database provides opportunity to test this hypothesis.

 Surprisingly, the analysis of the shooting database completely contradicts to the hypothesis: the disparity is actually much larger, rather than smaller, in blue states than in red states.
 In large urban areas, black people are 1.96 time as likely to be fatally shot by police as non-black people in red states while it is 3.00 times in blue states.
 For those unarmed victims, the disparity is 3.02 in red states and as high as 4.66 in blue states.

 This result unexpectedly disproves the theory that racism is to blame for black people being more likely to be shot and killed by police officer than non-black people.
-There must be other reasons behind the large disparity.
+There must be other reasons behind this large disparity.

 This project presents the analytic result showing that blue states have larger disparity than red states.
 Possible causes will be discussed in next project.